 Go Ahead and Explore Elim

-Coming back from our trip in Napier, Elim had long been a place I wanted to visit.
+Coming back from our trip to Napier, Elim had long been a place I wanted to visit.

 The 53km trek alongside open farmlands gave way to how beautifully the conserved historical town really is.

 Peaceful, tranquil and simply quiet, the dirt roads welcome you with sights of different colour houses far ahead in the distance.

 Elim is the third Moravian Mission station in the Cape and was founded in 1824.
 With its neatly bright cottages; many of which date back to the 19th century, it’s hard to believe that they were made from mud-brick and thatched roofing.
 Although, there are also more modern renditions with brightly painted walls and corrugated iron roofs.